 - Arrange the bacon slices on a sheet pan and place the pan on the center rack of a cold oven.
 (Try not to stretch the slices out.
 Just gently drape the bacon across the pan.)
 Close the oven door.
 Turn the oven on to 400 F. Walk away.

 - Come back 17 to 20 minutes later.
 As soon as the bacon is golden brown, but not excessively crisp, it's done.
-The exact time will depend on the thickness of the bacon slices, and also on how quickly your oven reaches the target temperature.
+The exact time will depend on the thickness of the bacon slices and how quickly your oven reaches the target temperature.

 - Remove the pan from the oven.
 Transfer the bacon to a second sheet pan (or a plate or dish) lined with paper towels to absorb any excess fat.

 One of the lovely consequences of cooking bacon this way is that the bacon fat renders off beautifully.
-We'll pour the hot bacon fat into a heat-proof ramekin and save it in the fridge for other uses.
+Pour hot bacon fat into a heat-proof ramekin and save it in the fridge for other uses.
 There may be little bacon particles, which will sink to the bottom.
 If you prefer to remove them, strain the liquid fat through cheesecloth when you pour it into the ramekin.

 You can use it to sauté, cook eggs with it, and bake cookies with it.
 Anywhere you might use butter, you can use bacon butter.
 You can even spread it on toast.
-Since the fat doesn't burn while you cook the bacon, it'll be almost transparent when you pour it, and have a lovely, creamy white color once it cools in the fridge.
+Since the fat doesn't burn while you cook the bacon, it'll be almost transparent when you pour it and have a lovely, creamy white color once it cools in the fridge.